 Libreria Perfetto is not the real name of this bookstore.
-Located in a narrow alley in Perugia, this old fashioned store had no name board when I entered, so I gave it the name of Perfetto (perfect) book store, because it came to me at a perfect timing.
+Located in a narrow alley in Perugia, this old fashioned store had no name board, so I gave it the name of Perfetto (a perfect book shop) because it came to me at a perfect timing.

 Next I checked to see another shelf that had many titles in English.
 What caught my eye was Elizabeth Browning’s small book of poetry!
 Sigh!
-I quickly picked it up before someone else could but to my dismay the book was torn and some of the pages were missing.
-I moved to another shelf and found myself beaming.
-An old copy of Jan Morris’s Venice was crying out to me.
-It was time to bargain.
-The owner was a bit shy to speak because he did not know English but he did try and explain me his point and we settled at EUR 4.
-It was such a fulfilling moment!
-Wander the streets of Perugia just behind Palazzo dei Priori and you might chance upon this gem of a store.
+I quickly picked it up before someone else did but to my dismay the book was torn and some of the pages were missing.
+I moved to another shelf and found myself beaming because I saw an old copy of Jan Morris’s Venice.
+It was crying out to me.
+The owner was a bit shy to speak to me because he did not know English.
+Nevertheless he gave me a good price for the book.
+The bookstore was such a lovely find in the streets of Perugia.

 – Caffe San Marco Bookstore in Trieste

-It had a wide range of titles but only a few in English.
+It had a wide range of titles in Italian but a few in English.
 The manager of the store was a lady who seemed to be in mid 40s.
-She was kind to enlighten me why the books in English were fewer.
-The cost of translations was very high and according to her it is always best to encourage the readers to first read in their language and then in a foreign one.
+She was kind to enlighten me why the books in English were fewer since the cost of translations was very high and according to her it was always best to encourage the readers to first read in their language and then in a foreign one.
 So the only English books that were there were the ones that were already translated.

-I was a little disappointed but I tried not to let this hamper my enthusiasm of the place.
-So I sat in their baroque black and white couch and ordered a coffee that Joyce drank when he frequented the place (I would like to call it the “Joyce Special”) I picked up a coffee table book on Roman history and browsed through it while drinking my coffee.
-It was surreal.
+I was a little disappointed but I tried not to let this hamper my enthusiasm.
+I sat in their baroque black and white couch and ordered a coffee that Joyce drank when he frequented the place (I would like to call it the “Joyce Special”) I picked up a coffee table book on Roman history and browsed through it.

 After an hour or so, the lady came to my desk telling me that she had a title in English that she thought I would like.
 She had brought a copy of “Trieste and the Meaning of Nowhere”.
-I was open mouthed.
-I told her that that book was on my wishlist since months.
-It was such a sweet gesture from her side.
-I was overjoyed to find a book that I wanted in my hands and that too from a book store in Trieste.
+I was open mouthed because that book had been on my wishlist since months.
+It was such a sweet gesture from her side and I bought my copy.
 It completed my travel of the city in a special way.